earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

-# Spin up a new VM and domain join onto the On-Premise Active Directory VM.
+# Spin up a new VM and domain join the web server onto the On-Premise Active Directory VM.
 # Call it <em> webserver </em>
 - When we domain join the webserver VM onto the domain, IT admins can view the VM within the Active Directory
 - Domain join webserver VM onto On-Premise AD VM